 I started hiking a bit before 7, Quoi already gone on ahead to tackle the first uphill at her own pace.
 The morning began with some nice views, including back to Sierra Butte, which we had hiked around yesterday.
 It’s always nice to be able to see your progress in the distance.

 I saw quite a lot of wildlife today, in addition to the usual annoying insects.
 Shortly before my first break, there was a deer grazing on grass next to the trail.
 At my break, an insect I’ve never seen before perched on my sock (which I had taken off so it could dry).
-All day, there were a lot of butterflies (easily more than I’d seen any other day).
+All day, there were a lot of butterflies (easily more than I’d seen any other day on the trail).
 There was also a nice variety of wildflowers.